Normal subgroups of big mapping class groups: The Inertia Theorem

 We shall have cause to refer to the group $N$ constructed from $H$ in Lemma~\ref{lemma:inert_is_realized}.
 We call it the {\em flattening} of $H$, and denote it $N^\flat(H)$.
 We can use it to give a simple example of distinct normal subgroups in $\PMod(S,K)$ with the same spectrum.

 \begin{lemma} Let $N$ be equal to $N^\flat(H)$ for some $H$.
-Then for every $\alpha \in N^\flat(H)$ and every $p \in K$ there is a disk $p \in D \subset S$ so that $\alpha$ is represented by a homeomorphism fixed pointwise on $D$. \end{lemma} \begin{proof} This property holds by definition for the generators, and is preserved under finite products. \end{proof}
+Then for every $\alpha \in N^\flat(H)$ there is a neighborhood $V$ of $K$ in $S$ so that $\alpha$ is represented by a homeomorphism fixed pointwise on $V$. \end{lemma} \begin{proof} This property holds by definition for the generators (by taking $V=D_Q$), and is preserved under finite products. \end{proof}